opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 meanShift
 -------------
-.. c:function:: int meanShift( const Mat\& probImage, Rect\& window,               TermCriteria criteria )
+.. cpp:function:: int meanShift( InputArray probImage, Rect& window, TermCriteria criteria )

     Finds an object on a back projection image.

     :param probImage: Back projection of the object histogram.
-See  :func:`calcBackProject` for details.
+See  :cpp:func:`calcBackProject` for details.

     :param window: Initial search window.

     :param criteria: Stop criteria for the iterative search algorithm.

 The function implements the iterative object search algorithm.
 It takes the input back projection of an object and the initial position.
 The mass center in ``window`` of the back projection image is computed and the search window center shifts to the mass center.
 The procedure is repeated until the specified number of iterations ``criteria.maxCount`` is done or until the window center shifts by less than ``criteria.epsilon`` .
 The algorithm is used inside
-:func:`CamShift` and, unlike
+:cpp:func:`CamShift` and, unlike
-:func:`CamShift` , the search window size or orientation do not change during the search.
-You can simply pass the output of :func:`calcBackProject` to this function.
+:cpp:func:`CamShift` , the search window size or orientation do not change during the search.
+You can simply pass the output of
+:cpp:func:`calcBackProject` to this function.
 But better results can be obtained if you pre-filter the back projection and remove the noise (for example, by retrieving connected components with
-:func:`findContours` , throwing away contours with small area (
+:cpp:func:`findContours` , throwing away contours with small area (
-:func:`contourArea` ), and rendering the  remaining contours with :func:`drawContours` ).
+:cpp:func:`contourArea` ), and rendering the  remaining contours with :cpp:func:`drawContours` ).

 .. index:: KalmanFilter